Log-Aesthetic Curves: Similarity Geometry, Integrable Discretization and Variational Principles: Burgers flow on similarity plane curves

 Therefore, the evolution \eqref{CQflow} is referred to as the {\em Burgers flow}.
 The Burgers equation is linearized in terms of the signed curvature radius via the Cole-Hopf transformation \eqref{eqn:C-H} according to

 Imposing the \textit{stationarity ansatz} $\partial u/\partial t=0$ reduces the Burgers equation \eqref{eqn:Burgers} to the Riccati equation

 In particular, putting $b=0$, we recover the Riccati equation \eqref{eqn:Riccati_LAC} with $\alpha=2$.
 We note that \eqref{eqn:Riccati_LAC} is obtained formally from \eqref{St-Burgers} by making the substitution $u\to (\alpha-1)u$.
-In this sense, qAC are characterized as the stationary curves of the Burgers flow.
+In this sense, the qAC are characterized by the stationary Burgers flow.
 We also note that the parameter $b$ corresponds to a rotation of the curve.